thisisaaldo/tidyjack-landing/replit.md

 - Production port: 5000

 ## Recent Changes
+- 2025-09-14: **Live at www.tidyjacks.com** - Custom domain deployment completed with 🐾 paw emoji branding and name change from TidyJack to TidyJacks throughout entire application
 - 2024-09-14: **Complete Pricing Structure Overhaul** - New residential pricing ($150-$360) and retail storefront pricing ($25-$60) with exterior-only options at 60% of full pricing
 - **Smart Deposit Logic** - Deposit option (30% min $30) automatically hidden for low-cost services to prevent negative balances, with auto-switching to full payment
 - **Enhanced Service Selection** - Organized dropdown with residential (inside & out), residential (exterior only), and retail categories